 Beware that the database name in the URL can be interpreted differently depending on the DBMS.
-For MySQL this is the schema in which the tables are found.
-However, for Postgresql, this is the catalog and the schema must be specified using the CONNECT dbname option.
+For MySQL, this is the schema in which the tables are found.
+However, for Postgresql, this is the catalog and the schema must can be specified using the CONNECT dbname option (seems to be 'public' by default).

-For instance a table accessing a Postgresql table via JDBC can be created with a create statement such as:
+For instance, a table accessing a Postgresql table via JDBC can be created with a create statement such as:

 '''

 create table jt1 engine=connect table_type=JDBC

 connection='jdbc:postgresql://localhost/mtr' dbname=public tabname=t1

-option_list='User=mtr,Password=mtr';
+option list='User=mtr,Password=mtr';

 '''